mortenlj/dockerma/README.rst

 * You need to enable experimental features in ``docker``.
 This can be done by setting ``DOCKER_CLI_EXPERIMENTAL`` to ``enabled``, or changing your docker configuration.
 Consult the docker documentation for details.
 * Your build host must support running ``qemu-<arch>-static``.
+* Your base images needs to already support multi-arch (and in particular, the architectures you want to support).
+  Many official images already do.

 Are there any downsides to this approach?
 -----------------------------------------